 But anyone who experiences suicidal thoughts and tendencies can get help.
 Anyone can call the National Suicide Helpline at 800-273-8255 and talk to a trained counselor.
 Joining a suicide resilience group helps a person talk about their thoughts in a supportive space.

 While the self-test above can be an informative tool, a diagnosis needs to be made by a professional mental health expert.

-Therapy and medication can be effective treatment options.
+Therapy and medication can be effective treatment options for Bipolar Disorder.

 Cognitive-behavioral therapy can help people better control both their manic and depressive behaviors.
 Psychoeducation can help people understand themselves and their condition better.
 Interpersonal and Social Rhythm helps people focus on developing regular daily habits to add stability to one’s life.

 Medications such as antidepressants can help prevent depressive episodes.
 Antipsychotics may help people with severe manic episodes avoid breaks from reality.
 Mood stabilizers can help a person better keep a consistent mood.
 Anti-anxiety medications can be a short-term treatment to help treat anxiety and sleep disturbances.

 Unfortunately, finding the right medication regime is difficult in people with bipolar disorder.
 Oftentimes different medications, or combination of medications, needed to be tested and managed by a highly skilled doctor.